Why Spay or Neuter your Pet?

 We will spay cats in heat, however dogs will be scheduled for 6 weeks after their last day of active bleeding.

-Because we are a high-volume, low-cost clinic, we must adhere to those times.
+Because we are a high-volume, low-cost clinic, we must adhere to those times and are very strict about ensuring they are followed.
 If you cannot make those times, perhaps a friend or family member can help you with drop off and pick up of your pet.

 Please visit SPAYCT.ORG's website for other low cost options in and around Connecticut, if our policy doesn't work for you.